Manhattan Plaza (album)

 Manhattan Plaza is an album by saxophonist Ricky Ford.
-It was recorded on August 1, 1978 and released by Muse Records the following year.
+It was recorded on August 1, 1978, and released by Muse Records the following year.

 Background

 This was Ford's first album for Muse Records and his second recording as leader.
 The band was a principally a quintet: Ford on tenor sax, trumpeter Oliver Beener, pianist Jaki Byard, bassist David Friesen, and drummer Dannie Richmond.
 Byard had been one of Ford's teachers at the New England Conservatory of Music.
 Manhattan Plaza was the building that Ford and other musicians lived in.

 Recording and music

 The album was recorded at the Van Gelder Recording Studio in Englewood Cliffs, New Jersey, on August 1, 1978.
 It was produced by Richard Seidel.
 Of the seven tracks, three were composed by Ford, three by Byard, and one was a standard ("If You Could See Me Now").
 Byard's "Olean Visit" was first recorded in 1967, whereas this was the first recording of "Fadism".
 Beener does not play on "Afternoon in New York".
-"Ceal's Place" is a blues.
-The AllMusic reviewer described the playing as "advanced hard bop".
+"Ceal's Place" is a blues composition.
 "Diane's Melody" is played as a Ford–Byard duet.
 The album was released by Muse in 1979.